Key Takeaways

 How confident you feel can have a direct impact on your relationships, including the relationship you have with yourself.
 And while life’s ups and downs can affect self-confidence, know that you can take steps to boost your confidence if you choose to.

 For those who need a little more assistance, seeking out help from a mental health professional is a great option.
 And that’s where Rula comes in.
 With our extensive network of therapists, you can find a provider who takes your insurance in just a few clicks.
-And, our convenient online platform means you can be seen from the comfort of home, as soon as this week.
+And, our convenient online platform means you can be seen from the comfort of home, as soon as tomorrow.